 Often Robotic Process Automation (RPA) is about moving information between two or more separate pieces of software.
 An order comes into system A, a product needs to be shipped via system B. A patient checks in to a hospital through system M, a doctor needs to see the patient’s information in system N. A person places an insurance claim through system X, an insurance decision is produced in system Y. And so on.
 However, getting separate systems to talk to each other is not a new problem and RPA is not the only way to solve it.

 System integration has been around already for a while.
 Its lofty goal is to bring together different systems and get them to work together so well, they can be regarded as a single system, instead of a collection of systems.

-When I decided to leave the integration world to discover RPA, I was struck by the similarities and differences of the two.
+When I decided to leave the integration world to discover RPA, I was struck by the similarities and differences between the two.
 They often answered similar questions but in different ways.

 My quick way of explaining the differences boiled down to the phrase “RPA is like a plaster integration” meaning it was quick and easy to implement and wouldn’t stick around forever.
 Of course, it is advisable to approach RPA from a more strategic perspective, and in this case, the term “plaster integration” no longer applies.
 Here, however, I focus on explaining the technology derived differences between the two solutions.

 While my approach may look like it’s glorifying RPA, it is actually highlighting the good and bad of both options.
 Although fast and cheap solutions are often desirable, it might be worth spending some additional money to know that if the breaks in your car malfunction, you’re notified immediately and that there is a backup system already running.
-There’s a time and place for everything and different solutions work in different situations.
-System integration is great, when the solution needs to be robust.
+There are a time and place for everything and different solutions work in different situations.
+System integration is great when the solution needs to be robust.
 But in many cases, RPA is enough where full system integration would be overkill.